DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         <em>
             Finder
         </em>
-        , and you’ll see that a drop is allowed.
+        , and you'll see that a drop is allowed.
     </p>
     <div class="note">
         <em>
             Note:
         </em>
         If you tried to drag the selection outside the collection view, you might have noticed a highlight issue.
-You’ll come back to this in the upcoming section, “More Fun With Selection and Highlighting”.
+You'll come back to this in the upcoming section, "More Fun With Selection and Highlighting".
     </div>
     <h2>
         More Fun With Selection and Highlighting